0xAsh/0xash.github.io/_posts/2020-07-27-Kioptrix-Level-1.md

 ---
 layout: post
-title: Kioptrix Level 1 Writeup
+title: Kioptrix Level 1 (#1) Writeup
-subtitle: Kioptrix Level 1 is a simple boot-to-root VulnHub box that is vulnerable to a remote code execution vulnerability impacting its Samba service.
+excerpt: Kioptrix Level 1 is a simple boot-to-root VulnHub box that is vulnerable to a remote code execution vulnerability impacting its Samba service.
 This box is a great beginner test to learn basic port enumeration and exploitation.
-cover-img: /assets/img/logo_post_banner.png
 tags: VulnHub
 comments: true
 ---

-# Kioptix Level 1 (#1) Writeup

 In preperation for my OSCP exam, I tackled a series of VulnHub boxes, Kioptrix Level 1 being the first.
 In retrospect, this box is _really_, _really_ old.
 Like _2010_ old, so it's real-life applicability is questionable.

+It is a simple boot-to-root box that is vulnerable to a remote code execution vulnerability impacting its Samba service.

-No matter what, it's good baseline prep for anyone studying for their OSCP/PWK, learning Network pentesting, and trying to get some practice enumerating a box.
+It's good baseline prep for anyone studying for their OSCP/PWK, learning Network pentesting, and trying to get some practice enumerating a box.

 I'll assume you've already got the box running and are able to reach it.
 Let's get going.